 Matthew Bourne is renowned for his bold adaptations of classical ballets including Nutcracker, Swan Lake and Sleeping Beauty.
-The clever re-writes unearth previously unexplored elements of these well-loved stories and his company, New Adventures, impressively engages audiences through innovative contemporary dance.
+The clever re-writes reveal previously unexplored elements of well-loved stories and his company, New Adventures, impressively engages audiences through innovative contemporary dance.
 As a dedicated balletomane, I have found Bourne’s inventive interpretations deliciously refreshing so I expected Edward Scissorhands (a work that does not exist in the classical ballet repertoire) to be similarly “cutting-edge”.

 Happily, opening night was a “shear” delight, with Bourne proving once again how sharply attuned he is to theatregoers’ predilection for quirky stories told well.
 Based on Tim Burton’s 1990 fantasy film, Edward Scissorhands is the touching tale of a boy created by a bereaved father.
 In Bourne’s dark prologue, we learn that the late Edward was a young boy who was struck dead by lightning while playing with scissors.
 His grieving father becomes determined to bring his son back to life and sets to work producing an artificial being.
 Unfortunately, the eccentric creator is frightened to death by Halloween trick-or-treaters, leaving Edward alone and unfinished – with scissor blades for hands.

 The simple – admittedly, surreal – narrative follows isolated Edward’s attempts to fit into 1950s suburban America.
 Bourne excels at creating characters and the production certainly delivers razor-sharp character-driven dance-drama.

-Title character Edward himself is created before our very eyes in a gothic scene which has echoes of Coppélia (a ballet in which a mechanical doll seemingly comes to life); Petrushka (a ballet which follows the love triangle between a trio of dancing puppets); and Pinocchio (the fable about a wooden marionette who must prove himself worthy of becoming a real boy).
+Title character Edward himself is created before our very eyes in a gothic scene that has echoes of Coppélia (a ballet in which a mechanical doll seemingly comes to life); Petrushka (a ballet which follows the love triangle between a trio of dancing puppets); and Pinocchio (the fable about a wooden marionette who must prove himself worthy of becoming a real boy).
 Dancer Dominic North possesses an initial limpness befitting the newly assembled creation and easily charms the audience as he develops the character’s awkward posture and tentative mannerisms.
 He cautiously scuttles across the stage, the giant paper-cutters hanging from his arms snip-snipping as an unremitting acoustic accompaniment.